-You could be astonished when reading Hebrew 9:1 in the original Greek test, a passage where Paul describes the temple as αϒιoν κοσμικόν, a mundane holy place or a cosmic sanctuary, i.e., a representation of our earthly cosmos.
-The Greek words cosmos and ouranos indicate different entities: cosmos is our earthly world, ouranos are the skies.
+You could be astonished when reading Hebrew 9:1 in the original Greek text, a passage where Paul describes the temple as αϒιoν κοσμικόν, a mundane holy place or a cosmic sanctuary, i.e., a representation of our earthly cosmos.
+The Greek words cosmos and Ouranos indicate different entities: cosmos is our earthly world, Ouranos is the skies.
 So a cosmic sanctuary is a representation of our earthly abode, simply “‘e’rets”, a word derived from an unused root probably meaning to be firm.
 This is also in harmony with the Vulgate that in 1Chronicles 16:30 translates:” Ipse enim fundavit orbem immobilem.”

 Taking the measures of the ark as a start point, you can succeed in measuring the earth.

-According to the Scriptures the ark itself was 111×66,6×66,6 centimeters.
-On these basis, first I’ll calculate the radius of the earth keeping in mind the following :
+According to the Scriptures, the ark itself was 111×66,6×66,6 centimeters.
+On this basis, first I’ll calculate the radius of the earth keeping in mind the following :

 111 km is the measure given for every degree in latitude.